11 October 2017

 Download History Scotland's souvenir Mary Queen of Scots magazine here.

-Steve Ward is the author of Tales from the Big House: Temple Newsam, published by Pen & Sword at £12.99 on 30 November 2017 and available to pre order now.
+Steve Ward is the author of Tales from the Big House: Temple Newsam, published by Pen & Sword.

 (Temple Newsam image copyright Sirenuk)